linux-kernel-labs/linux/Documentation/teaching/labs/kernel_modules.rst

                   __FUNCTION__, __LINE__)

-Then, at each point where we want to see if it is "reached" in execution, insert PRINT_DEBUG; This is a simple and quick way, and can yield by carefully analyzing the output.
+Then, at each point where we want to see if it is "reached" in execution, insert PRINT_DEBUG; This is a simple and quick method that can yield insights by carefully analyzing the output.

 The :command:`dmesg` command is used to view the messages printed with